Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

 Replacing expression~\eqref{eq:ode_b_u} into~\eqref{eq:p_ode_b} and further simplifying the resultant using~\eqref{eq:ode_b_vw} gives

 which is an ODE for the stresses without depending on the width.
 From~\eqref{eq:Fin/out}, the boundary conditions at leading order at point A and the roll-gap exit are

 With this, equation~\eqref{eq:stress_ode} can be solved from point A forward with $-$ve sign and from the exit backwards with $+$ sign.
-It is interesting to note from equations~\eqref{eq:ode_b_vw} and~\eqref{eq:p_ode_b} that $b(x)$, and consequently the width of contact, $W_c$, and the lateral spread of the wire, $W_t$, depend on the initial diameter of the wire, reduction ratio, roll radius, and friction coefficient, and not on the roll speed on the material type (e.g.\ the yield stress $\hat\kappa$).
+It is interesting to note from equations~\eqref{eq:ode_b_vw} and~\eqref{eq:p_ode_b} that $b(x)$, and consequently the width of contact, $W_c$, and the lateral spread of the wire, $W_t$, depend only on the initial diameter of the wire, reduction ratio, roll radius, and friction coefficient, and not on the roll speed on the material type (e.g.\ the yield stress $\hat\kappa$).
 The influence of roll speed and material type would become apparent if hardening were incorporated into the analysis, although they likely remain negligible in comparison.
+It is worth commenting on the order of magnitude of the error.
+Based on the scaling in~\eqref{eq:scales} and asymptotic expansion~\eqref{eq:expansion},